Purpose of this page

 This recovery process is supervised and managed by the

-Land Register (Úrad geodézia a katastra SR) .
+for Cartography and Land Registry (Úrad geodézia a katastra

 There is a possibility to download the